 - Make the base cookie dough: In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
 Set aside.

 - In a large bowl using a hand mixer or a stand mixer fitted with a paddle attachment, beat the butter, granulated sugar, and brown sugar together on medium-high speed until creamed, about 3 minutes.
+(Hereโs a helpful tutorial if you need guidance onย how to cream butter and sugar.)
 Add the egg, egg yolk, and vanilla extract, and beat on medium-high speed until combined.
 Scrape down the sides and bottom of the bowl as needed.

 - Add the dry ingredients to the wet ingredients and beat on low speed until incorporated, then increase to medium-high speed and beat until fully combined.
 The dough will be thick.
 Divide it into 3 equal portions.